Last updated on March 21, 2026

 Mogis, God of Slaughter

 Finally, we have Mogis, God of Slaughter.
-This god might not seem too intimidating at first glance, and you might be right.
-I just really enjoy forcing your opponent to take damage or sacrifice a creature.
+This god might not seem too intimidating at first glance, but I just really enjoy forcing your opponent to take damage or sacrifice a creature.
 It’s just the kind of cruel chaos I strive to sow.

 Avacyn, Angel of Hope